OT87: Ulpian Thread

 This is the bi-weekly visible open thread.
 Post about anything you want, ask random questions, whatever.
 You can also talk at the SSC subreddit or the SSC Discord server.
 Also:

 1. The New York Solstice celebration will be on December 9 this year, and has a Kickstarter campaign to raise the necessary funds.
-There will also be an associated .
+There will also be an associated East Coast LW Megameetup.
 Bay Area, Seattle, and other versions probably coming soon.

 2. Frequent SSC commenter JRM has thrown his hat into the ring in a local district attorney campaign.
 He’s looking for “campaign donations, quality political advice, and graphic artists”.
 If interested, check his website or just comment here and he’ll find you.